sourcegraph/handbook/content/editing.md

 1. Spacing matters when it comes to tiered lists.
 To indent a line in a list, add two spaces before the dash or asterisk.
 Incorrect spacing still allow those bullets and indents to display, but spacing and sizing may look different from the rest of your document.
 See more under the "Lists" section under Examples [here](https://guides.github.com/features/mastering-markdown/).

+## Markdown Resources

+- [Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607) is a Google Docs Add-On that will convert your doc to Markdown for you.
+- [StackEdit](https://stackedit.io/app#) gives you a side-by-side view of your doc and the corresponding Markdown version.

 ## Running a local preview handbook site

 > NOTE: This is optional.